Ideas, proposals, conversations and reflections on East-Asian Subtle Therapies in Society Today.

 “In Touch” is my Blog on traditional subtle medicine and the integrated practices for body-mind health originating in China and Japan.
 It is a subject area in which I have have studied, practised and taught for forty years or more, and for which I still have great enthusiasm.
 (A summary of my formal CV can be found in this area, should you be interested).
-The site is in an initial phase, with information and articles related to my recent and current work.
-It is all an experimental process and there are still areas to develop.
-But it is fully interactive and I hope it will soon grow as a resource, beyond my own contributions.
+The site carries information and articles related to my recent and current work.
+It is an ongoing experimental process and there are still areas to develop.
+But it is fully interactive and I hope it will grow as a resource, beyond my own contributions.
 Meanwhile please browse, visit the blog page area and feel free to post your views, comments and questions .
 I am interested in your feedback.

 Shiatsu, a type of manual therapy from Japan, and Qigong, a Chinese system of exercise, are both well known (you probably wouldn’t be reading this if it were otherwise) but in both disciplines there are many different schools and styles.
 Far Eastern therapies and exercise methods generally reached the wider world in a piecemeal fashion.
 Practices such as Chinese Taiji and Qigong appeared at different times but have common principles.
 Tuina, a massage therapy sometimes linked to Qigong, is based on the same medical theory and philosophy as Chinese acupuncture.
 Likewise, Japanese manual therapies such as Anma, Anpuku, Shiatsu and Sotai have practical and philosophical connections with Aikido, a martial art, and different links to Reiki, widely known as a more ‘spiritual’ kind of healing.
 All of these really belong to the comprehensive, yet coherant body of healing practices traditionly known as “Daoyin” in China and “Do-in” in Japan.